Atlanta, GA · Entrepreneur · Mentor

 I am still here.

 Since I was born, my lungs have been the adversary running alongside everything I've been building.
-Hospital rooms, oxygen masks, ICU stays — these are not metaphors in my life.
+Hospital rooms, oxygen masks, ICU stays — these are not metaphors.
 They are actual memories.
-Specific, visceral, defining.

 COVID found me twice.
-Each time it hit harder than it should have, for reasons my body already knew.
+Each time harder than it should have.
 And each time, I came back.

-I am not sharing this for sympathy.
-I am sharing it because resilience is not a concept for me.
+Resilience is not a concept for me.
 It is a daily practice.
-It is waking up on the days when your body is giving you every reason not to move — and choosing to move anyway.
+It is waking up on the days when your body gives you every reason not to move — and choosing to move anyway.

 That urgency shapes everything.
 How I lead.
 How I build.
-How little patience I have for wasted time or the lie that there's always tomorrow.
+How seriously I take showing up for the people counting on me.
 I know how fast it can all end.
 So I don't wait.

 What I know